typelinkmodel/tlm/docs/design/sample-hr-model.md

 ## Statements about People

-A Person is a being regarded as an individual.
+A Person is a "being regarded as an individual".

 - A Person is identified by id which must be a URI.
 - A Person has exactly one name which must be a Name.